 The General Annual Grant (GAG) relates to the school's development and operational activities.
-There has been a net transfer from the GAG of £24,058 which relates to a transfer to fund restricted fixed asset expenditure of £24,058.
+The transfer back to GAG relates to a refund from an electricity supplier for their proportion of a capital project, which was paid in full by the school in the prior year.